mike-at-redspace/mike-at-redspace/README.md

 Hi I'm Mike Vardy! 👋

 I am a Senior Full Stack Web Dev with a decade of experience helping brands tell their story online.
 Currently I work full time for [REDspace](redspace.com) and I geek out over clean code, sleek interfaces, and buttery smooth UX.
-If you have an interesting project you can read my [sales pitch](https://i-heart-php.github.io/me/) or connect with me on [LinkedIn](https://www.linkedin.com/in/mvardy/).
+I also sometimes blog on [Dev.to](https://dev.to/mike-at-redspace).

 # Did you know…?